 When you’re packing for a camping trip, you want to pack light enough that you can move easily, but not so light that you’re forgetting the essentials.
 Bring a good backpack, and prepare kits ahead of time with the basics.
-Don’t forget toiletries, fire starters, clothing, and anything that’ll make your trip more comfortable.
+Don’t forget toiletries, fire starters, clothing, trekking poles, and anything that’ll make your trip more comfortable.

 One of the easiest things to forget during your camping trip is lighting, but it’s incredibly important once the sun goes down.
 Always have extra batteries for flashlights, as well as a headlamp.
 You can even use a headlamp to make a simple lantern with a full water jug that will keep your entire tent well-lit.

 Tried And True

 Sometimes, when you’re in need of tips for surviving in the great outdoors, history can be your best teacher.
 Consider the Egyptians, who invented the first locks some 4,000 years ago.
 Even some modern building techniques have changed little from when they were first used; stucco was widely used in ancient Greece over 1,000 years ago and is still being used today.
 Our ancestors were great at surviving in nature; do a bit of digging in your history books (or online) and see what survival tricks you can find.